German: Translations with certification & interpreting into and from German

-The specialist translators and interpreters of the Nuremberg-based LSP AP Fachübersetzungen love languages and offer their customers high-quality translation and interpreting services for the German language.
+The specialist translators and interpreters of the Nuremberg language service provider AP Fachübersetzungen love languages.
+They offer their customers high-quality translation and interpreting services for the German language.
 Our qualified and experienced translators and interpreters specialize in the fields of medicine, pharmacy, law and technology.
 The experts of our Nuremberg translation agency are also happy to support you with certified translations into and from the German language as your competent and reliable partner at any time.

 - In other languages, there can be very different names for the German language, for example Deutsch (German), allemand (French), tedesco (Italian), немецкий [nemezkij] (Russian).

 - In the EU, German is the language with the most native speakers.

 - German is the third most frequently learnt foreign language worldwide.

 - Among the most widely spoken languages, German even ranks 11th in a worldwide comparison.

 - There are a number of German words that are also used abroad because they do not have an equivalent in other languages.
 The most famous German loan words include schadenfreude, katzenjammer or Apfelschorle (apple juice mixed with sparkling water).
 But kindergarten, (apple) strudel, poltergeist or the "German Angst" have also found their way into the vocabulary of many other countries, from Brazil and Sweden to Japan.